The Waste of Parts Rulepop

 The Engine Rooms (10, 11)

-The Engine Rooms each contribute Speed to the Mech (By Default, each Engine Room contributes 1 Speed).
-At the end of the round, The Mech Advances equal to the sum of its Speed if:
+The Engine Rooms each contribute speed to the Mech (1 each by default).
+At the end of the round, The Mech advances equal to its total speed if:

 Equipment